flyingbluefish/PTABenEvalAAPass/README.md

 This is one of unofficial LLVM Pass which intends to evaluate Alias Analysis (AA) passes performance by compiling PTABen testsuites.

+It is difficult to measure the performance of Alias Analysis pass.
+Because it is difficult to develop and accumlate accurate test programs as testing resource.
+Framework is required for AA pass.
+There are several trial to this problem.
+Someone tries to add #pragma, someone as special string.
-PTABen test suite is useful in order to evaluate AA Pass.
+In this situation, PTABen test suite has smart solution and be useful to evaluate AA Pass.
+The testsuites uses MARKER functions to indicate the trigger of checking alias.

-This pass provides an evaluation functionality after AA passes by checking alias according to intrinsic MARKER functions inside PTABen test suites;
+This pass provides an evaluation functionality as checking alias according to MARKER functions specified inside PTABen test suites;

 PTABen test program contains following MARKER function.
 - NOALIAS